freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-It will be on top of all the other elements on the page
+It will be on top of all the other elements on the page.

 ---